gianlucabianco/vite-vue3-mail-experiment/README.md

 This is my first attempt to mess up with vue 3 composition API, based on the homonym [vue mastery course](https://www.vuemastery.com/).

-The web dev is [Vite 2.0](https://vitejs.dev/) a great ultra lean / blazing / fast next-gen frontend tooling which is build on top of ESmodules.
+The web dev is [Vite 2.0](https://vitejs.dev/) a great ultra-lean / blazing-fast / next-gen frontend tooling which is build on top of ESmodules.

 `npm run dev` to run the project.